SinkingShipMedia/SinkingShipMedia-First-Repository-On-GitHub/README.md

 SinkingShipMedia-First-Repository-On-GitHub
 ===========================================
-Sinking Ship Media First Repository Test
+Sinking Ship Media First Repository Test.
 We have 3 team members so far